 The allegations raised by the EEOC against the Palm Beach County grocery store involve an especially explicit example of age discrimination.
 Of course, similar to other employment law cases, age discrimination is not always directly articulated by managers or supervisors.
 Unfortunately, proving age discrimination can sometimes be challenging.
 As such, it is crucial that any suspected age discrimination in the workplace is investigated by an experienced attorney.

 Speak to Our West Palm Beach, FL Employment Lawyer Right Away

 At Pike & Lustig, LLP, our Florida employment law attorneys have the knowledge and training needed to handle age discrimination claims.
 For a confidential initial consultation, please contact us today.
-We have law offices in West Palm Beach and Miami and we represent employers and employees throughout the region.
+We have law offices in West Palm Beach, Wellington and Miami and we represent employers and employees throughout the region.